Libensemble/libensemble/docs/resource_manager/overview.rst

     libE_specs["num_resource_sets"] = 8

-Or if the generator should always be the same worker, use one zero resource worker:
+Or if the generator should always be the same worker, use one zero-resource worker:

 .. code-block:: python

     libE_specs["zero_resource_workers"] = [1]

-For the second option, an allocation function supporting zero resource workers must be used.
+For the second option, an allocation function supporting zero-resource workers must be used.

 Using the two-node example above, the initial worker mapping in this example will be: